Ride 'Em Cowboy (1942 film): Production

-Ride 'Em Cowboy was filmed from June 30-August 9, 1941 on location at both the B-Bar A and the Rancho Chihuahua dude ranches.
+Ride 'Em Cowboy was filmed from June 30-August 9, 1941, on location at both the B-Bar A and the Rancho Chihuahua dude ranches.
 It was originally intended to be the third starring film for Abbott and Costello, but its production was delayed so that the team could make In the Navy, and then its release was delayed so that Keep 'Em Flying could be filmed and released.
-Dorothy Dandridge appears in the film as a dancer (uncredited).The song "Cow Cow Boogie" (written by Bennie Carter) was cut from film, but it was later sung in a Dandridge short film of the same name.
+Dorothy Dandridge appears in the film as a dancer (uncredited).
+The song "Cow-Cow Boogie" (written by Bennie Carter) was cut from film, but it was later sung in a Dandridge short film of the same name.

 Release

-The film was the eighth biggest hit of 1942.
+The film was the eighth-biggest hit of 1942.

 Ride 'Em Cowboy was re-released with Keep 'Em Flying in 1949, and Who Done It? in 1954 by Realart Pictures.

-A 10-minute segment of Ride 'Em Cowboy was released as No Indians, Please by Castle Films in the 1940s and 50s.
+A 10-minute segment of Ride 'Em Cowboy was released as No Indians, Please by Castle Films in the 1940s and '50s.

 Home media

 This film has been released twice on DVD.
-The first time, on The Best of Abbott and Costello Volume One, on February 10, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.
+The first was on The Best of Abbott and Costello Volume One, on February 10, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.